mukkatharun/advance-deep-learning-assignments/assignment1GithubCopilot/part b/README.md

-These are the video recordings of some of the samples created using the text to images models like Dall-E
+The video recording of some of the samples created using the text to images using models like Dall-E hosted by hugginface and https://www.craiyon.com/

 Text to Image link: https://youtu.be/5F-kdxomJ5Y

+The textbox in the image shows the text input i have given to generate the image.

 Image 1
 <img width="832" alt="image" src="https://user-images.githubusercontent.com/15384610/187248513-c5a9aada-2ac2-4509-84c8-b4dc827e7af2.png">